brandendupont-mcw/second-cms/src/documentation-pages/definitions.md

 **Outlier:** An outlier is a data point that differs from other observations, is much bigger or much smaller.

+**Quintile: ​​** A quintile is a statistical value of a data set that represents 20% of a given population, so the lowest quintile represents the lowest fifth of the data.

 ## Methods

 This dashboard links data from the 1st District Attorney’s Office's Action case management system, stored and shared by the Colorado District Attorneys’ Council (CDAC).